kuzzleio/kuzzle/doc/2/guides/advanced/debugging/index.md

 ```bash
 [✔] Listening on port 9222, forwarding to Kuzzle at <host>:<port>
 ```
-You can see here that the proxy server is listening on port `9222` this will be needed for the next step.
+You can see here that the proxy server is listening on port `9222`.
+This will be needed for the next step.

 #### Step 2 - Configure Chrome Inspector

-The proxy server is now setuped, you now need to open the Chrome Inspector to debug your instance, to do that you can open this url `chrome://inspect` in [Chrome Browser](https://www.google.com/intl/en_en/chrome/).
+The proxy server is correctly installed, you now need to open the Chrome Inspector to debug your instance.
+To do so, open this url `chrome://inspect` in [Chrome Browser](https://www.google.com/intl/en_en/chrome/).
-This will open you the debug interface of Chrome which will then be used to debug the Kuzzle instance.
+This will show you the Chrome debugger interface which will then be used to debug the Kuzzle instance.

 To allow the Chrome Inspector to see our proxy server exposed by the command `kourou app:debug-proxy` we need to add `localhost:9222` to the list of targets the Chrome Inspector can see and debug.